Skip to main content

 Silent cyber in insurance – the gap threatening companies

-This article presents some key cyber insurance coverage gap considerations for your executives to consider and address.
+This article presents some key cyber insurance policy gap considerations for your executives to consider and address.

-Businesses continue to grapple with the growing challenges of cyber risk.
+Businesses continue to grapple with growing challenges in the face of silent cyber risk.
 Two key concerns include:

-• Control of operational systems: many business assets are now remotely connected and operated, and therefore potentially vulnerable to an attack from criminals who seek to damage and disrupt physical assets and connected systems remotely.
+• Retaining control of operational systems: many business assets are now remotely connected and operated, and therefore potentially vulnerable to an attack from criminals who seek to damage and disrupt physical assets remotely.

-• Supply chain: cyber attacks have moved beyond data breaches to sophisticated schemes designed to disrupt businesses and supply chains – if one of your suppliers cannot deliver because they have suffered an outage due to a cyber attack, you need to consider the impact this could have on your business.
-This concept can apply to both digital and physical supply chains.
+• Suffering damage or loss, even when your company isn’t the direct target: cyber attacks have moved beyond data breaches to sophisticated schemes designed to disrupt businesses and supply chains – if one of your suppliers can’t deliver, you need to consider the impact this could have on your business.

-The introduction of various exclusions on traditional property policies saw coverage either entirely removed (eg LMA 5401) or significantly limited (eg to non-malicious acts LMA 5400).
-While the act of endorsing a policy to address the ‘silence’ has addressed the ambiguity around cyber events, ultimately, by completely ignoring the fact that technology was, and still remains, integral to business operations, they have unintentionally introduced new coverage gaps and ambiguity.
+The introduction of various exclusions on traditional policies saw cyber linked coverage either entirely removed (eg LMA 5401[1]) or significantly limited (eg to non-malicious acts LMA 5400[1]).
+While the act of endorsing a policy to address the ‘silence’ has removed the ambiguity around cyber-related events, ultimately, the exclusions, which prevailed in the market, completely ignored the fact that technology was and still remains integral to business operations.

 Options for managing cyber risk

-When seeking to understand and manage the new coverage gaps that have emerged, it is advisable to examine the exclusions listed under non-cyber policies.
-Where these exclusions limit or fully remove cover, your options may include:
+In an effort to manage the cyber gap that has emerged, your company or business ought to examine the exclusions listed under non-cyber policies.
+Where these exclusions limit or fully remove cover, your options to manage exposure may include:

-3. Replace the insurer with another insurer that is offering a less restrictive exclusion.
-For certain property exposures, consider the purchase of a standalone cyber property damage policy to fill the cover gap (eg for property damage) created by the cyber exclusion under the property insurance policy.
-Cyber property damage policies can also be combined with traditional cyber coverage to round out the cyber program to include coverage for non-physical cyber impacts.
+3. Purchase a standalone policy (eg a cyber property damage policy) to fill the cover gap (eg for property damage) created by the general exclusion under the general insurance policy.
+This can also be combined with traditional cyber coverage for non-physical events.

-Ultimately, the decision around which of these options to pursue should be reviewed in line with your organisation’s overall risk tolerance and profile.
+Ultimately, your decision around which of these options to proceed with should be reviewed in line with your organisation’s overall risk tolerance and profile.

-Standalone cyber-physical damage cover – initial considerations for businesses
+Standalone cyber cover – initial considerations for businesses

-If your company is considering a standalone cyber-physical damage policy as an option to fill the insurance gap, it is important to first examine the policy and understand the implications before committing to the purchase.
-Cyber-physical damage policies are a blended product that provide affirmative cover for non-physical losses incurred to respond to a cyber event, as well as ripple effects from the cyber event that result in tangible loss (i.e property damage or bodily harm).
+If your company is considering a standalone cover as an option to fill the insurance gap, it’s important to first examine the policy and understand the implications before committing to the purchase.

-• First and foremost, it is important to be aware of the industry or sector in which your company operates, as this can determine an insurer’s capacity to cover all of your risk.
-For example, even though the cyber-physical damage market has grown in recent years, it’s still in early stages of development, and is gathering traction amongst a narrow range of insurers.
-In terms of cyber property damage, Marsh estimates that while there is approximately $500 million of global capacity for any one insured, there is only an ability to build individual policies of up to $250 million with confidence.
+First and foremost it’s important to pay attention to the insurance market of the industry or sector in which your company operate, as this can determine an insurer’s capacity to cover all of your risk.
+For example, even though it’s still in early stages of development, the cyber property damage market has grown in recent years and is gathering traction amongst a wide range of markets.
+In terms of cyber property damage, Marsh estimates that while there is approximately $500 million of capacity for any one risk globally, there is an ability to build individual policies of up to $250 million with confidence.

-• Consider your deductibles.
-Cyber-physical policies are designed to cover the gap that emerges from cyber-specific exclusions on a property policy.
-For this reason, clients often elect to have deductibles that directly mirror the property policy, although alternative options may be available.
+Consider your deductibles.
+For example, cyber property damage policies are designed to cover the gap that emerges from cyber-specific exclusions on a property policy.
+For this reason, clients generally elect to have deductibles directly mirror the property policy, although alternative options are available.

-• Understand the limits that may apply.
-For example, cyber-physical damage cover can be purchased either as a standalone program or in conjunction with a traditional cyber policy.
+Understand the limits that may apply.
+For example, cyber property damage cover can be purchased either as a standalone program or in conjunction with a traditional cyber policy.
 Generally, unless requested or otherwise, a limit for cyber property damage would be provided on an each and every occurrence basis, without an aggregate cap.

 • Property asset schedule